microsoft/MS-LaTTE/README.md

 ```
 @article{jauhar2021mslatte,
       title={MS-LaTTE: A Dataset of Where and When To-do Tasks are Completed},
-      author={Sujay Kumar Jauhar and Nirupama Chandrasekaran and Michael Gamon and Ryen W. White},
+      author={Jauhar, Sujay Kumar and Chandrasekaran, Nirupama and Gamon, Michael and White, Ryen W.},
       journal={arXiv preprint 2111.06902},
       year={2021}
 }